akame0x01/obsidian_notes/Network/Addressing in networks.md

 rooms from Tryhackme ~
 - [what-is-networking](https://tryhackme.com/room/whatisnetworking)
 - [intro-to-lan](https://tryhackme.com/room/introtolan)

+~ i need to finish that note but I'm bored of this topic so fuck it maybe other day

 This note is about content that I have learned doing some rooms on Tryhackme platform a some time ago.
 In this will have concepts about addressing(MAC and IPv4), Public and Private Networks.
-I recommend to you reading [Networks Introduction](Network/Networks%20Introduction.md) after that, that note has another useful concepts that relate with these topics here.
+I recommend to you reading [Models, Architectures and basic concepts](network/Models,%20Architectures%20and%20basic%20concepts.md), that note has another useful concepts that relate with these topics here.

-to do ~~
-~ First you need to start talking about ipv4, CIDR, NAT an after that, Public and Private Network

-The note you provided looks good overall!
-Here are some suggestions for improvement:

-1. Clarify IP Assignment:

-The statement "assigned to devices, routers, ISPs" can be simplified.
-IP addresses are primarily assigned to devices, not routers or ISPs directly.
-Routers have their own public IP assigned by the ISP, which they then use to manage devices on their network.
-2. Refine Analogy:

-The analogy comparing IPs to house addresses is a good start, but it can be improved.
-Instead of focusing on "street address, city address," etc., emphasize the hierarchical nature.
-You can say something like:
-"An IP address acts like a location on the internet, similar to a home address.
-But unlike a house address with multiple levels (street, city, state), an IP identifies a device on a specific network."
-3. Emphasize Public vs. Private:

-You mentioned the change due to NAT, but it can be clarified further.
-Briefly explain that most home networks use private IP addresses for internal communication, while the router has a single public IP for internet access.
-Devices on different private networks can have the same IP address.
-4. Refine Gender Analogy:

-The gender analogy might be a bit confusing.
-A simpler way to explain it is:
-Imagine different neighborhoods (networks) with houses (devices) having the same address number.
-As long as they are in separate neighborhoods, they can have the same number.
-Here's an example of how you could incorporate these suggestions:

-An IP address is a unique identifier assigned to devices on a network.
-It's like your address on the internet, but unlike a home address with multiple levels (street, city, etc.), an IP pinpoints a device on a specific network.

-There are two main types of IP addresses: public and private.
-Public IPs are unique identifiers for your network on the internet, assigned by your internet service provider (ISP).
-Private IPs are used for internal communication within your network,  like different houses in the same neighborhood having the same address number.
-Devices on different private networks can have the same IP address.

-I hope this helps!
-Feel free to ask if you have any other questions.

-That's a good thought, but the analogy between ISP and city isn't quite perfect.
-Here's why:

-Networks: Neighborhoods are a good representation of individual networks.
-Each neighborhood (network) has its own set of addresses (private IPs) assigned to devices within it.
-ISP: The ISP is more like the company that provides the infrastructure for the entire area, including all the neighborhoods (networks).
-They manage the overall addressing scheme and provide the public IP address that identifies your entire network (neighborhood) to the internet.
-Here's an improved analogy:

-Networks: Imagine a large city with many neighborhoods.
-Each neighborhood represents a separate network.
-Devices: Houses within each neighborhood represent individual devices on the network.
-They have unique addresses (private IPs) within their neighborhood.
-ISP: The city itself is like the ISP.
-They maintain the infrastructure (roads, cables) that allows neighborhoods (networks) to connect and communicate.
-The ISP assigns a single public IP address to each neighborhood (network), acting like the main address that identifies the entire neighborhood to the outside world (internet).
-This analogy emphasizes that the ISP provides the overall infrastructure and a single public IP for your network,  similar to how a city provides infrastructure and a main address for a neighborhood.
 ## How Addressing Works, IPv4, MAC
 An IP Address is a sequence of numbers assigned to devices.
 It's basically your address on the network you are into, just it.
 To make it simple at the beginning, let's start with this concept but don't get to attached to it , it isn't wrong but isn't explained properly either.
-If you have an image in your mind of the IPs like real house addressing, I'd recommend to you not focus just on the house, because just the house number is not sufficient to get located, you need the street address, city address, state address, country address and even the planet you are into.
+If you have an image in your mind of the IPs like real house addressing, I'd recommend to you not focus just at the house.
+Imagine different neighborhoods(networks) with different houses(devices).
 I think that is more similar to the Internet and Networks concepts.

+Imagine different neighborhoods (networks) with houses (devices) having the same address number.
+As long as they are in separate neighborhoods, they can have the same number.

 An IPv4 is a number of length of 32 bits assign to every devices connect to an network, it's was something unique, two different devices can't have the same IP.
 Do you have notice that I've used the word "was"?
-Yes, because it have changed when NAT and the concept of Public and Private Networks arrives and now you only can't have the same IP in the same network.
-For example, your friend's PC is connect to his home network and now his PC have the IP 10.10.10.99, you go to his house and connect your phone on his network, you can't have the same 10.10.10.99, the router will assign to you an different IP that isn't currently in use.
-Of course, two different people can't have the same ID.
-But imagine that if IDs are separated depends on the gender, one man can have the ID 100 and an woman can have the ID 100 as well, that don't mean they are the same person.
-Translating now, the gender plays the role of the network you're currently into.
-If you and your friend are on different networks, you two can have the same 10.10.10.99, it's the same number but in different networks(genders or whatever you are thinking), they are unique numbers inside of yours currently PRIVATE network.
+Yes, because it have changed when NAT and the concept of Public and Private Networks arrives and now as long you are not on the same network two different devices can have the same IP or two different houses can have the same address name(IP Address), but they are on different neighborhoods, so they have the same number but they are NOT the same house.

+There are two main types of IP addresses: Public and Private.
+Public IPs are unique identifiers for you and your network on the internet assigned by your ISP, the internet service provider or following the analogy, the city itself.
+Private IPs are used only for internal communication, like in your house.
+You have a router and devices connect to it, each device has an Private IP to communicate with another devices on your house network and the router, that means the router has two IP addresses, one Public and one Private.
+So your device talk with the router using the private address and the router uses its public ip to talk with the ISP to find and request the service you ask for.

+ISPs: They are the city itself.
+They maintain the infrastructure(roads and cables) that allows neighborhoods(networks) connect and communicate.
+The ISP will assign a single public IP to each neighborhood(network), acting like the main address that identifies the enite neighborhood on the world(internet).

-every eight bits are separated by a dot.
-It’s possible to have around 4 billion addresses in a number range of this size, but the world have around of 5 billion or more persons using internet, so…How??
-You right, it isn’t possible and that’s why between 2011 and 2018 the IPv4 addresses started running out and the new IPv6 was introduced to add trillions of new addresses, the transaction between IPv4 and IPv6 is still running and will take years to be completed.
+Going back to IPv4 and the problem with only 32bits.
+It’s possible to have around 4 billion addresses in a number range of this size, that means with the technology era growing, this wont be sufficient, even with NAT(that is a temporary solution).
+IPv4 addresses started running out and the new IPv6 was introduced to add trillions of new addresses, the transaction between IPv4 and IPv6 is still running and will take years to be completed.

 That is the difference between them:
 > 2 ^ 32 IP addresses (4.29 billion)